thraizz/r10progress/README.md

    ```
    bun run dev
    ```
-5. Start the firebase emulator, which has a default user with `local@example.com` and `Test123!` as password + some (bad 😉) shots already in the account.
+5. Start the firebase emulator, which has a default user with `local@example.com` and `Test123!` as password and some shots already in the account.
    ```
    bun run emulate
    ```